roythompsonuno/CSCI4830/README.md

 3. `File` > `Clone Repository`
 4. Locate the CSCI4830 repo.
 5. Clone it to your computer.
+6. Open Eclipse.
+7. Create a new workspace **Do not create the workspace in the CSCI4830 folder you just cloned**
+8. Create a new webproject just like we do in class.
+9. Use Apache 7.0 as the runtime.
+10. Open the CSCI4830 repo folder.
+11. Drag and drop the folders into the eclipse project explorer.
+12. **Choose `Link to Folders/Files`.**
+13. Choose `Overwrite all`.
+14. Now any changes you make will be in the repo folder.

 ## Creating Features
 1. Ensure that Github Desktop shows `Current Repositiory` to be `CSCI4830`.
 Switch repos if not.